-The key philosophical idea for Russell when thinking about work is that physical labor, while sometimes necessary, is not the purpose of life.
+The key philosophical idea for Russell is that physical labor, while sometimes necessary, is not the purpose of life.
 Why then do we so value work?
-First, because the rich preach that work is dignified; this keeps the workers contented.
-Second, because we take a certain delight in how technology transforms the world; we like to use this power.
+First, because the rich preach that work is dignified in order to keep the workers content.
+Second, because we take a certain delight in how technology transforms the world.
 But the typical worker doesn’t think that physical or monotonous labor is meaningful.
-Rather “They consider work, as it should be considered, a necessary means to a livelihood, and it is from their leisure that they derive whatever happiness they may enjoy.”
+Rather “they consider work, as it should be considered, a necessary means to a livelihood, and it is from their leisure that they derive whatever happiness they may enjoy.”

 Consider how some of the idle rich has spent their time.
-Historically, Russell says, the small leisure class has enjoyed unjust advantages, and they have been oppressive.
+Historically, Russell says, the small leisure class has enjoyed unjust advantages, and they have oppressed others.
 Yet that leisure class

 … contributed nearly the whole of what we call civilization.
 It cultivated the arts and discovered the sciences; it wrote the books, invented the philosophies, and refined social relations.
 Even the liberation of the oppressed has usually been inaugurated from above.
 Without the leisure class, mankind would never have emerged from barbarism.
 The method of a leisure class without duties was, however, extraordinarily wasteful … and the class as a whole was not exceptionally intelligent.
 The class might produce one Darwin, but against him had to be set tens of thousands of country gentlemen who never thought of anything more intelligent than fox-hunting and punishing poachers.

-Instead Russell advocates for a world where no one is compelled to work more but allowed to indulge their scientific, aesthetic, or literary tastes, or their interest in law, medicine, government, or any other interest they have.
+Instead Russell advocates for a world where no one is compelled to work more, but allowed to indulge their scientific, aesthetic, or literary tastes, or their interest in law, medicine, government, or any other interest.
 What will be the result of all this?
 Russell answers this question with his quintessentially beautiful prose:

 Reflections – The hopeful nature of this last paragraph nearly move me to tears.
 And these are not mere quixotic ideas.
-Open source code on the internet, the existence of Wikipedia, the existence of my own little blog and millions like them, all attest to the desire of people to express themselves through their labor.
+Open source code, Wikipedia, my own little blog and millions like them all attest to the desire of people to express themselves through their labor.

-Moreover, recent research shows that more money is not want people want from work—people want autonomy, mastery and purpose in their pursuits.
-This is very much in line with what Russell was saying.
-Give people time and many will produce good things.
-So much creativity is wasted in our current social and economic system where people are forced to do what they don’t want to do, or when they are denied the minimal amount it takes to live a decent life.
-In my next post I will look at the surprising scientific evidence about what motivates people to work.
+Moreover, recent research shows that more money is not what people want from work—people want autonomy, mastery, and purpose in their pursuits.
+This is consistent with what Russell is saying.
+Give people time, and many will produce good things.
+So much creativity is wasted in our current social and economic system, where people are forced to do what they don’t want to do, or when they are denied the minimal amount it takes to live a decent life.
+In my next post, I will look at the surprising scientific evidence about what motivates people to work.
 Spoiler alert.
 It is not what you think.